Nike Computer

 2) What is an Electronic Analog Computer?

-The Nike analog computer was single purpose, a fixed program with a few different modes set by relays to simplify and automate the operation.
+The Nike analog computer was single purpose, a fixed program with a few different modes set by relays to simplify and automate testing and different modes of operation.

 Schematics and Operation Manual for the Heathkit EC-1 here